tarsbase/poki-launcher/README.md

 Poki Launcher is an application launcher for Linux.
 It tracks app usage then ranks apps based on frecency and fuzzy search.
 It's written in Rust and QML.

-# openSUSE
+# How to Install

-## Build deps
+## openSUSE

-`cargo gcc glib2-devel xorg-x11-devel cairo-devel pango-devel akt-devel gdk-pixbuf-devel gtk3-devel libqt5-qtbase-devel libqt5-qtdeclarative-devel`
-Need to be renamed
-qmake moc rcc
+Get package from OBS: https://software.opensuse.org//download.html?project=home%3Azethra&package=poki-launcher

-## Runtime deps
+## cargo

-`wmctrl`
+`cargo install poki-launcher`